tanvirathore36-DS/FUTURE_DS_01/assignments/readme.md

 # Assignment Folder

-This folder contains the Power BI dashboard file created for the internship task.
+This folder contains the Power BI dashboard file created for the internship Task-1 project.

 ## Contents
 - **dashboard.pbix** — the Power BI dashboard file with all visuals and analysis.
-- (Optional) Any supporting files specific to the assignment.
+- (Optional) Any supporting files specific to this assignment.

 ## How to Use
 - Open `dashboard.pbix` using **Power BI Desktop** (version 2.1 or later).